rx/rx.github.io/resume.md

 ## Concur -> acquired by SAP
 * Joined Concur as employee 40.
 Built the first client server version of the product (2.0).
 Was responsible for the backend.
 This product launched Concur into the enterprise space.
-* Was project lead and architect for first web app (3.0).
-Was one of the first web apps in production anywhere.
+* Project lead and architect for first web app (3.0).
+One of the first web apps in production anywhere.
 Included the design of an object transport markup that pre-dates and was very similar to json.
 Included an object model layer that separated the view and the business logic.
 * Launched SaaS version of expense.
 It was one of the first SaaS products to market.
 * Architect and lead for 7.0 - a multilingual, multi currency version of the expense product.
 Featured an efficient data access layer that optimized queries, an automated test generation process, an advanced ORM with SQL parser, and a view definition language that generated code.
 * Introduced Concur to agile methodologies.